 For development of our user interface and request API there are many technologies on the market to consider.
 With that in mind, there are three web frameworks the team has looked into.
 Django, written in Python, provides rapid development and a plethora of tools for development for teams.
 Flask, also written in Python, provides a simple and flexible developer experience.
 Comparing the two, Flask is most likely preferred if the focus is gaining experience and learning.
 Django would be preferred if the focus is on the final product and maintainability, being the older of the two.
 The final web framework we have considered is Node.js.
-The benefits of Node.js for our team are that we are already doing some programming in JavaScript through other components of the project.
-Also, Node.js integrates well with HyperLedger Convector, with the Convector API Server Generator producing Node.js.
+The benefit of Node.js for our team is that we are already doing some programming in JavaScript through other components of the project.
+Therefore, the team has decided to move forward using Node.js for the API.

 For the web user interface ReactJS will be used.
 The team decided upon this to give ourselves the opportunity to work with a framework that is growing within the developer community.
 Additionally, ReactJS is primarily used for building single page applications, which fits our expected solution for the web user interface.

-3.3 TASK DECOMPOSITION
+3.3.
+Task Decomposition